 A unique style and a design to complement it is the best way to describe Ketaki Poonawala, the master brain behind Ketaki Poonawala Architects and Interior Designers.
 She has made many bland structures immortal with her excellent flair to infuse an element of class into the design.

 The Design services are diverse, ranging from Architectural planning and execution to developing corporate spaces, from custom homes and major remodels to small additions and special pieces of furniture.
-Advice is offered on color, lighting and finish materials.
+Advice is offered on colour, lighting and finish materials.
 There is no typical project in terms of size or complexity, rather projects are characterized by the use of indigenous materials, sensitivity to natural light and a respect for existing environmental conditions.
-Over the years it has grown in strength with a strong exposure in designing Residential, Commercial, Corporate and Institutional spaces.
+Over the years it has grown in strength with strong exposure in designing Residential, Commercial, Corporate and Institutional spaces.

 How would you describe your design style?
 How different are your designs?

 I would describe my design style as something which is a mix of urban modern and rustic.
 More so you may call it eclectic where I would prefer clean and functional spaces which reflect simplicity and comfort in terms of usage and maintenance and add unique accents where you need to create drama.
-So in that sense I would call it different.
+So in that sense, I would call it different.
 The space that I create needs to reflect the person using it and that person should feel comfortable using it.
 That is exactly how I would want my designs to be.